-The Bachelor of Science in Business and Global Affairs (BSBGA) is a joint degree program designed and delivered by the McDonough School of Business and the School of Foreign Service (SFS).
+The Dikran Izmirlian Program in Business and Global Affairs (BGA) is a joint degree program designed and delivered by the McDonough School of Business and the School of Foreign Service (SFS).
 The BGA major is distinguished by an innovative and integrated approach to understanding the complex interactions among a myriad of forces that operate at the intersection of business and international affairs.
 The jointly delivered signature course sequence extends first year through senior year, including multiple on-location experiential units.

 Business and Global Affairs Core Requirements

-Core requirements expand on the university core with coursework that relates to the specific missions and traditions of McDonough and SFS and of the interdisciplinary BSBGA:
+Core requirements expand on the university core with coursework that relates to the specific missions and traditions of McDonough and SFS and of the interdisciplinary BGA:

 - ACCT-101: Accounting I